 Yes, you can sue Applebee’s for E. coli food poisoning if you ate food at one of the company’s restaurants, you were diagnosed with an E. coli infection within 10 days after eating there, and evidence connects your illness to the restaurant.
 For example, if you and several other people all got sick after eating at the same Applebee’s location within a few days of each other, that is epidemiological evidence that can be used in a lawsuit against Applebee’s.

-The Applebee’s outbreak discussed below is over.
-If you believe you or a family member has been diagnosed with E. coli food poisoning, contact our law firm to find out if you can sue for compensation.
+The Applebee’s outbreak discussed below is over, and our E. coli lawyers obtained compensation and justice for people sickened.
+If you believe you or a family member has been diagnosed with E. coli food poisoning, contact our law firm to find out if you can sue for compensation using the form below.

-2014 E. coli O111 Outbreak in Minnesota Associated with Certain Applebee’s Restaurants
+E. coli Outbreak Associated with Certain Applebee’s Restaurants

-Our lawyers filed the first lawsuit against Applebee’s in Minnesota on behalf of a man who contracted an E. coli O111 infection after eating an Oriental Chicken Salad at the Woodbury, MN restaurant.
+Our lawyers filed the first lawsuit against Applebee’s in Minnesota on behalf of a man who contracted an E. coli O111 infection after eating an Oriental Chicken Salad at the Woodbury, MN restaurant in 2014.